drewhart/geonomics_docs/sphinx_dir/doc.rst

         statistics will be calculated during the model runs, and when.
         (This will be managed by the model's StatsCollector object.)

-seed : bool, optional
-    Whether to include a seed-parameter section in the parameters file that is generated.
-Defaults to None.
-Valid values and their associated behaviors are:

-    None, False:
-        Will not add a section for parameterizing how the random number generators are seeded, hence generators will be seeded at random and results will be unreproducible.
-    True:
-        Will add a section for parameterizing how the random number generators are seeded, so that results will be reproducible.

 -------
 Returns
 -------